makersacademy/takeaway-challenge/README.md

 RuntimeError (Dish not in menu)
 ```

-It raises error if price in order does not match sum for dishes:
+It raises error if price in order does not match sum for dishes ordered:
 ```
 2.5.0 :010 > takeaway.handle_sms("Dumplings, 2\nGreek pie, 1\nPrice: 20")
 Traceback (most recent call last):